sauve-j/soc-analyst-blog/content/posts/detection-rules-and-dashboard/index.md

 summary: "Enabled detection rules, installed Elastic Defend on both endpoints, built a triage dashboard, and got my first alerts."
 ---

 The SIEM was collecting logs but it wasn't doing anything with them.
-This session I added the detection and alerting layer: Elastic Defend as the EDR on both endpoints, prebuilt detection rules enabled, and a basic custom triage dashboard to monitor everything.
+I added the detection and alerting layer: Elastic Defend as the EDR on both endpoints, enabled some prebuilt detection rules and a basic custom triage dashboard to monitor everything.

 ## Elastic Defend